sebastianspicker/chronikwerk/docs/09-security.md

 - Keep body-size and rate-limit controls enabled.
 - Require delivery IDs when Zammad can send them reliably.
 - Protect `/metrics` when enabled.
+- Keep admin disabled until the release gates pass; when enabled, place it behind TLS and the existing trusted-network boundary and rotate `ADMIN__ACCESS_TOKEN` externally.
 - Keep signing/TSA credentials outside the repository.
 - Use a dedicated archive mount and service identity.
 - Monitor archive write failures and ticket `pdf:error` notes.